stagnation/floating_fzf/README.md

 selection can be put to use with any script.
 See the included fzf_launcher for an example.

-the structure of an invocation is
+The structure of an invocation is
 `$source | fzf_selector [fzf settings] | $sink`

-source needs to generate newline-separated entries on std-out and $sink needs to consume the output via a pipe. xargs can be used if the desired sink program takes input on the command line.
+$source needs to generate newline-separated entries on std-out and $sink needs to consume the output via a pipe. xargs can be used if the desired sink program takes input on the command line.

+Refer to fzf's manual for available settings and flags.
+And note that due to shell escaping and quoting inside the scripts, multi-word values need to be escaped as ` fzf_selector --prompt \'one two :\'

 i3 binding
 ----------